ncatlab/nlab-content/pages/1103.md

 A cdga is a **negatively** graded pre-cdga (in upper grading), $A= \bigoplus_{p\geq 0} A^p.$

 There is an augmented variant, of course.
-These definitions give categories, $CDGA$, etc.
+These definitions give categories $CDGA$, etc.